 Why does Wrentham offer free half-day kindergarten and charge tuition for full-day kindergarten?

-School districts may provide additional hours of kindergarten instruction beyond the 425 hours for free or at an additional cost.
+School districts may provide additional hours of kindergarten instruction beyond the state required 425 hours for free or at an additional cost.
 In Wrentham, students may attend half-day kindergarten for free or attend full-day kindergarten for $300 per month.
 This model is used by several Massachusetts school districts.

 I want my child to attend full-day kindergarten but I cannot afford the $300 per month tuition.
 Can the district help?